Porcupine021/imgsupport/README.md

 A javascript library for detecting support of less common image formats like WebP, JPEG-2000, and JPEG-XR.

 ## Usage
 Include the script on your page.
-Call the ImgSupport.test() method, which accepts a callback function.
+Call the `ImgSupport.test()` method which takes a callback function as its first argument.
-The callback function will be passed a simple object containing information about which image formats are supported by the browser.
+The callback function will be passed an object containing information about which image formats are supported by the browser.
 ```html
 <script src="ImgSupport.js"></script>